EventSaucePHP/EventSauce/docs/docs/getting-started/1-creating-an-aggregate-root.md

 best fits your use-case.
 You can use UUID's, or an identifier that's natural to the domain you're modeling (e.g. a serial number or a unique group identifier).

+Having unique identifiers for aggregates has an added benefit when you're refactoring and events or commands move to a different aggregate.
+The types will assure you're using the right kind of ID even though they might share the underlying type.